 When she first gets to the party she'll make wild and crazy balloon hats for all the kids.
 The kids love to see their friends in the silly hats, and the hats make really cute pictures.
 Also, the hats serve as an icebreaker before the magic show because Silly Jilly has talked with each of the kids.

 After the hats, she'll do an audience participation show consisting mainly of comedy magic including spring snakes popping out of books.
 Silly Jilly is the magician's assistant and the audience are the magicians.
 The birthday child will be the star of at least one of the activities.
-(If the birthday child is not shy, Silly Jilly will have him or her on stage and helping Silly Jilly with all of the tricks, songs, or stories Silly Jilly needs helpers for.
+If the birthday child is not shy, Silly Jilly will have him or her on stage and helping Silly Jilly with all of the tricks, songs, or stories Silly Jilly needs helpers for.
 Shy birthday kids also have a great time participating in Silly Jilly's show.
 Kids age three to seven enjoy the show most.

 After the magic show Silly Jilly will start making big and fancy balloon animals, including cartoons.
 Your guests will be astonished at what she can create.
 She'll turn the balloon twisting into a game by asking the kids to try and guess what kind of balloon animal she is making and whoever guesses right will get to keep that balloon, if they want it.
 This usually keeps everyone's attention for about fifteen minutes, and then Silly Jilly will start taking requests.
 As Silly Jilly finishes up the balloons, you can either serve food, or Silly Jilly can pass out coloring pages, or the kids may be interested in watching Silly Jilly twist balloons the whole time.

 This page was last updated on: January 2, 2021